1954 Major League Baseball All-Star Game: Summary

 The American League regained the lead in the sixth, 8–7, with an RBI-single by Avila off Warren Spahn that brought home Williams.

 In the eighth inning, the National League bats stayed hot against Bob Keegan.
 Willie Mays singled and Gus Bell unloaded it with a pinch-hit, two-run homer to put again away the game, 9–8.
 Dean Stone came in relief with two outs and Red Schoendienst running on third.
 Schoendienst attempted to steal home and was thrown out by Stone.
 This third out set the stage for Larry Doby, who pinch hit for Stone with one out in the bottom of the inning and tied the game with a home run against Gene Conley, becoming the first black player to hit a home run in an All-Star Game.
 After that, Mantle and Berra singled and Rosen walked to load the bases.
 Carl Erskine replaced Conley and retired Mickey Vernon for the second out, but gave up a two-RBI single to Fox that sealed the 11–9 victory for the American League.

 The American League (7) and the National League (6) used 13 pitchers in the game.
 Stone took the win (without retiring a batter) and Conley was tagged with the loss while Virgil Trucks earned the save.
 Trucks walked Snider to open the ninth inning, but retired Stan Musial, Gil Hodges and Randy Jackson for the last three outs of the game.

-The win broke a four-game All-Star losing streak for the American League.
+The win broke a four-game All-Star losing streak for the American League, dating back to 1950.
 After this game, the AL led the all-time All-Star Series 13–8.

+This marked the first of two times the Indians hosted an All-Star Game and played in the World Series in the same season.
+By the time it happened again, in 1997, they had moved to what is now Progressive Field.
+That game also ended a losing streak for the American League.